DaviDevMod/focus-trap/packages/use-simple-focus-trap/README.md

 ## Dependencies & Browser Support

-The are no dependencies and the hook can run in virtually any major browser except IE :cherries:
+The are no dependencies :cherries: and the hook can run in virtually any major browser except IE

 The bottleneck is the [MutationObserver API](https://caniuse.com/mdn-api_mutationobserver), which is supported by IE11.
 However a couple of tweaks are required (even [from your side](https://create-react-app.dev/docs/supported-browsers-features/#supported-browsers)) to make the hook work in IE and since even Microsoft itself started to [drop support for IE](https://docs.microsoft.com/en-us/lifecycle/announcements/internet-explorer-11-end-of-support-windows-10), the hook refrains from supporting it.

 ## Nice to know

-- Each focus trap is stateless and the hook can cause a rerender only when a trap is created or demolished :zap:
+- Each focus trap is stateless and the hook causes rerenders only when a trap is created or demolished :zap:

 - A web page can live without focus trap :speak_no_evil: